Genie Name Generator - Names for Djinn, Jinn, and Wish-Granting Spirits

 Naming Jinn: Arabic Phonological Patterns

-Arabic personal names have a distinctive phonological character: trilateral consonantal roots (three-consonant structures that form the basis of related words), the 'ayn and hamza sounds that don't exist in European languages, heavy emphasis on the guttural throat sounds, and a preference for names with meanings rooted in qualities (strength, beauty, brightness, faith).
-Historical and legendary jinn names: Iblis (the Islamic equivalent of Satan, a jinni who refused to prostrate before Adam), Hārūt and Mārūt (angels or jinn mentioned in the Quran associated with magic in Babylon), Marid (the whole class, but also used as individual names), Sitri (appears in European grimoires but with Arabic/Middle Eastern origins).
-Female jinni names: Zubayda, Shirin, Farida — Arabic feminine names that could belong equally to a human or a jinni of the court.
-For invented Arabic-tradition jinn names, combining meaningful Arabic roots (nur meaning light, badr meaning full moon, qamar meaning moon, rih meaning wind, nar meaning fire) with Arabic name structures produces names that feel culturally appropriate without requiring direct transliteration of existing names.
+Arabic personal names have a distinctive phonological character: trilateral consonantal roots (three-consonant structures that generate whole families of related words), the 'ayn and hamza sounds absent from European languages, and a preference for names whose meanings are grounded in qualities - strength, brightness, faith.
+Historical and legendary jinn names worth knowing: Iblis, the jinni who refused to prostrate before Adam and became the Islamic counterpart to Satan; Hārūt and Mārūt, the pair mentioned in the Quran in connection with magic taught in Babylon; Marid, a class name that also appears as an individual name; Sitri, which shows up in European grimoires but carries Arabic and Middle Eastern roots.
+Female jinni names drawn from classical Arabic - Zubayda, Shirin, Farida - could belong equally to a human woman or a jinni of the court.
+For invented names in the Arabic tradition, pairing meaningful roots (*nur* for light, *badr* for the full moon, *qamar* for moon, *rih* for wind, *nar* for fire) with Arabic name structures produces names that feel culturally grounded without requiring direct transliteration of existing ones.

 Using the Generator for Your Genie or Djinn Character